lightning/bolts/03-transactions.md

   - MUST round each output down to whole satoshis.
   - MUST subtract the fee given by `fee_satoshis` from the closer output.

+### Rationale

+The case where both sides omit their outputs due to a de-minimus channel is never expected to happen, however it is documented here for completeness, and serves to avoid an polluting the unspent outputs.
+Unfortunately, the transaction has to be at least 65 bytes to propagate, so the `OP_RETURN` includes padding.

 ## Fees